tangentsoft/pidp8i/README.md

         see: if a USB stick automatically mounts, you don't need to install `usbmount`.

+    *   The `ncurses` development libraries

-    To install these on a Raspbian type OS:
+    To install all of this on a Raspbian type OS, say:

         $ sudo apt update
+        $ sudo apt install build-essential
         $ sudo apt install libncurses-dev python-pip usbmount
         $ sudo pip install pexpect